neo4j-partners/azure-resource-manager-neo4j/RESILIENCY.md

 ARM incremental mode will not delete the existing disk when the VM is removed, but it needs to handle the case where the disk already exists on redeployment.
 Bicep's `existing` keyword or a conditional `if` on the disk resource may be needed.

 **ANSWER**: The goal is to support the instance dying unexpectedly so that it can survive restarts.
 The goal is a minimal level of resiliency.
 What is the best way of supporting that?

+**RESEARCH FINDINGS**:

+Azure already provides auto-recovery for standalone VMs.
+When a host node fails, Azure's [service healing](https://learn.microsoft.com/en-us/azure/virtual-machines/understand-vm-reboots) automatically relocates the VM to a healthy host, typically within 15 minutes.
+During this process, attached OS and data managed disks are always preserved.
+The VM reboots with the same disks attached — no manual reattach is needed.
+This covers the "instance dying unexpectedly" case without any additional infrastructure.

+For the Bicep template redeployment concern: ARM incremental mode handles this correctly.
+When you define a `Microsoft.Compute/disks` resource in Bicep and deploy incrementally, ARM sees the disk already exists with the same name and properties and treats it as a no-op (no recreation, no data loss).
+The VM resource references the disk via `createOption: Attach` with the disk's resource ID.
+Key constraint: the disk properties in the template (size, SKU, zone) must match what's already deployed, or ARM will attempt to update the disk, which may fail for immutable properties.

+The [Bicep docs](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/existing-resource) confirm that the `existing` keyword can reference already-deployed resources.
+However, for this use case, simply declaring the disk resource normally and deploying incrementally is sufficient — ARM's idempotent behavior handles the "disk already exists" case.

+**RECOMMENDATION**: No special conditional logic or `existing` keyword needed.
+The standard deployment workflow is:
+1. Fresh deploy: ARM creates disk + VM.
+VM formats and mounts disk.
+2. VM dies unexpectedly: Azure service healing restarts VM on healthy host with same disks.
+3. Deliberate redeploy (e.g., to change VM size): Delete VM only, redeploy template.
+ARM skips the existing disk, creates new VM, attaches the disk.
+Cloud-init detects existing filesystem and skips formatting.

+Set `deleteOption: 'Detach'` (the default) on the VM's data disk attachment to ensure the disk is never deleted when the VM is deleted.

 ### 8. Marketplace impact